From crusades to comeback: Estonia’s road to independence

 Estonia regains its independence

-In the spring of 1990, the Estonian SSR Supreme Soviet declared the authority of the Soviet Union in Estonia illegal.
-A transition period was announced, which, in cooperation with the Estonian Congress, would lead to the restoration of the Republic of Estonia.
-In May, the name Estonian SSR was abolished and replaced by the Republic of Estonia.
+In the spring of 1990, the Supreme Soviet of the Estonian SSR declared the authority of the Soviet Union in Estonia illegal.
+A transition period was announced which, in cooperation with the Estonian Congress, would lead to the restoration of the Republic of Estonia.
+In May, the name “Estonian SSR” was abolished and replaced by the “Republic of Estonia”.

-In both capitals, the Soviet special troops tried to seize the media centres controlled by national forces, and dozens of people were killed.
-Estonia was spared violence, apart from the attack at Ikla border control point by special militia units of the Soviet Union in June 1991.
+In both capitals, Soviet special forces attempted to seize media centres controlled by the national movements, and dozens of people were killed.
+Estonia was spared violence, apart from the attack on the Ikla border control point by Soviet special militia units in June 1991.

 The Ikla border control post after the attack on 14 June 1991.

-Finally, Estonia took the advantage of the attempted coup d’état (the ‘August putsch’) in Moscow in August 1991.
-On 20 August 1991, the Estonian Supreme Soviet, in agreement with the Estonian Committee (the executive organ of the Estonian Congress) proclaimed Estonian independence, thus restoring the Republic of Estonia, which had been legally established in 1918 and illegally occupied in 1940 by the Soviet Union.
+Finally, Estonia took advantage of the attempted coup d’état (the “August putsch”) in Moscow in August 1991.
+On 20 August 1991, the Estonian Supreme Soviet – in agreement with the Estonian Committee (the executive body of the Estonian Congress) – proclaimed Estonian independence, thereby restoring the Republic of Estonia, which had been legally established in 1918 and illegally occupied in 1940 by the Soviet Union.

-This decision was quickly followed by the restoration of diplomatic relations and recognition of the Republic of Estonia by many countries, including Russia and the Soviet Union (which ceased to exist four months later).
+This decision was quickly followed by the restoration of diplomatic relations and recognition of the Republic of Estonia by many countries, including Russia and the Soviet Union – which ceased to exist four months later.

 A nature scene in Estonia.
 Photo by Arne Ader.